sthiele483/CTA200/README.md

 I assumed the files were main.c as the main program, average.c as a functional code, and average.h as an include file.

+The history.txt file is a bit of a mess because I had to redo the assignment multiple times to fix the 403 error so files were duplicated and such.
+However everything got sorted out in the end!